 TL;DR: Millennials are driving the home buyers market

 The myths surrounding millennials are many, and while some have elements of truth to them (aka, some of us do appreciate our smashed avocado toast), the overarching notion that millennials don’t want to own things is simply untrue.
 In fact, the Zillow study concluded that “millennials are not just starting to buy homes; they’re powering the housing market.”
+Still don’t believe us?
+We interviewed a pair of millennial homebuyers on what it really takes in today’s housing climate.

 By using tech-powered tools and reinvented financial services (such as using Lemonade for instant homeowners insurance), millennials are finding it easier to ‘adult,’ albeit in a strikingly different way from their parents.